Dukweeno/Duckuino/README.md

 I just improved it a little-bit...

 # Added functionality
-1. Added support for: REM and ESCAPE.
+1. Added support for: REM,ESCAPE and REPLAY/REPEAT.
 2. Fixed empty lines bug.
 3. Rearranged the code and files.
 4. Added simple Bootstrap CDN UI.